ujubu/ccnp-ccie-lab-generator/README.md

 Refer to [Controlling Vagrant Box Management IP](https://codingpackets.com/blog/controlling-vagrant-box-management-ip) for more information.
 Use [vagrant-libvirt-vnet.xml](files/vagrant-libvirt-vnet.xml) as a reference.

 C\.
-Create/Update the SSH client configuration file for the Cisco devices.
+Script updates the SSH client configuration file for the Cisco devices.

 Use [sshconfig](files/sshconfig) as a reference.